The Motion of Stars

-That part of a star's motion which is not toward or away from us is called its tangential motion, and is perpendicular to the radial motion.
-The tangential motion is measured by the change in the star's direction in space, over a period of time.
-If the star is far away, or its tangential motion is small, it may take millennia to observe any change in its position; but if the star is very close to us, so that any motion it has looks relatively large, or if it is at a more moderate distance, but is moving sideways at a rapid rate, we may be able to observe a change in its position and calculate its tangential motion in just a few decades.
+That part of a star's motion which is not toward or away from us is called its tangential motion, and is perpendicular to its radial motion.
+The tangential motion is measured by the change in the star's direction in space over a period of time.
+If the star is far away or its tangential motion is small it may take millennia to observe any change in its position; but if the star is very close to us, so that any motion it has looks relatively large, or if it is at a more moderate distance but is moving sideways at a rapid rate we may be able to observe a change in its position and calculate its tangential motion in just a few decades.

 Faster Than A Speeding Bullet -- Barnard's Star

-(070902: The following material was written before the preceding material, and will be changed to fit the new layout ASAP.)
+(2007 note: The following material was written before the preceding material, and will eventually be changed to fit the new layout)

-In the case of the stars shown below, however, the reason for the larger than normal proper motion is partly their distance (Barnard's Star is one of the closest stars to the Sun, and Mira, though more distant, is closer than most stars), and partly a larger than usual motion of the stars relative to the other stars in their vicinity.
-Barnard's Star is moving at about the same speed as the stars near it, but they are moving around the Galaxy in more nearly circular paths than not, while Barnard's Star is moving almost perpendicular to that direction, in nearly radial motion.
-The stars moving around the Galaxy, with the Sun, have small motions relative to us, and small proper motions.
-Barnard's Star, moving in a very different direction, has a motion relative to us which is a combination of our overall motion and its overall motion, so it appears to move much faster, relative to the background of stars, than any other star.
+In the case of the stars shown below the reason for the larger than normal proper motion is partly their distance (Barnard's Star is one of the closest stars to the Sun, and Mira, though more distant, is closer than most stars), and partly a larger than usual motion of the stars relative to the other stars in their vicinity.
+Barnard's Star is moving at about the same speed as the stars near it, but they are moving around the Galaxy in more nearly circular paths than not, while Barnard's Star is moving almost perpendicular to that direction, more nearly toward the center of the Galaxy.
+The stars moving around the Galaxy with the Sun have small motions relative to us, and small proper motions.
+Barnard's Star, moving in a very different direction, has a motion relative to us which is a combination of its and our overall motion, so it appears to move much faster relative to the background of stars than any other star.

-Above, two images of the same area of the sky (centered near RA 1758, Dec +0436), taken about 50 years apart, show the proper motion of Barnard's Star (the bright star near the bottom of the left image, and the top of the right image.
+At top, two images of the same area of the sky (centered near RA 17 58, Dec +04 36) taken about 50 years apart show the proper motion of Barnard's Star (the bright star near the bottom of the left image, and the top of the right image.
 The left image was taken in the 1950's as part of the Palomar Observatory Sky Survey; the right image recently, as part of a second POSS.
-Most of the stars appear to be in the same position relative to their neighbors in both fields of view; but if the positions of individual stars are carefully examined, some can be seen to move, just a little, during the half century between the two images.
-To make that comparison easier, the animated image below the pair of images alternates them, so that changes in the positions of stars are easier to notice.
+Most of the stars appear to be in the same position relative to their neighbors in both fields of view, but if the positions of individual stars are carefully examined some can be seen to move just a little during the half century between the two images.
+To make that comparison easier, the animated image below the pair alternates them, so that changes in the positions of stars are easier to notice.
 (Hint: check the area just to the left of the second image of Barnard's Star.)

 An animated view of Barnard's Star's proper motion